Kingto89/ROMetrics/assets/forensics_modules/module_001.md

 ---

-**Goal:** - Find the highest speed at which the subject completes a 300s trial without crossing into Anaerobic Dominance (staying at or above 60% energy).

 * The 60% Rule: In this lab, staying above 60%  indicates the subject is using their Primary Aerobic System with only a manageable assist from anaerobic reserves.
 Dropping below 60% signifies a transition to Anaerobic Dominance, leading to rapid fatigue.

 ---